 If they use an Object-Oriented language, then they might pick patterns from a catalogue of design patterns for Object-Oriented languages.
 The book Elements of Reusable Object-Oriented Software is one of these catalogues.

-One core function of a Software Developer is to grow his mental schema about software development.
+One core function of a Software Developer is to grow their mental schema about software development.
 Design Patterns are a great way to improve your team's mental schema in object-oriented programming.

 That's why I want to share with you the material used to help software developers in Object-Oriented Design Patterns, as I did with basics of Object-Oriented Programming, Object-Oriented Design Principles and Programmer Testing.